Strong noise sensitivity and random graphs: From witnesses to noise sensitivity

 and

 In particular we get that $\E[X^2] = O(1)$.

-An immediate consequence of Cauchy-Schwarz is that any non-negative random variable $X$ satisfies $\P(X>0)\geq (\E X)^2/\E[X^2]$, thus in particular $\P(X>0)$ is bounded away from 0.
-Combining this with~\eqref{eq-X-nonden-1}, it now follows that $(f_n)$ is non-degenerate.
+An immediate consequence of Cauchy--Schwarz is that any nonnegative random variable $X$ satisfies $\P(X>0)\geq(\E X)^2/\E[X^2]$; thus in particular $\P(X>0)$ is bounded away from 0.
+Combining this with~\eqref {eq-X-nonden-1}, it now follows that $(f_n)$ is nondegenerate.

-We note in passing that already $\zeta_1$ is uniformly bounded away from 0 (as it is apparent from the above that $\zeta_1 \geq (\frac12-o(1)) (b-a)^2 a $ for instance) and consequently the limiting distribution of $X$ is not Poisson.
+\begin{remark*} Using similar moment analysis, one can infer that the limiting distribution of $X$ is not Poisson; for instance, already $\zeta_1$ is uniformly bounded away from 0 [as it is apparent that $\zeta_1 \geq (\frac{1}2-o(1)) (b-a)^2 a $ from the argument above], and consequently $\Var(X)$ is bounded away from $\E X$ as $n\to\infty$. \end{remark*}